-Date of application
+Nature of application

+- 1. Application for planning permission (including householder application) - 2.
+Application for planning permission in principle - 3.
+Further application (including development that has not yet commenced and where a time limit has been imposed; renewal of planning permission; and/or modification, variation or removal of a planning condition) - 4.
+Application for approval of matters specified in conditions

+Reasons for seeking review

+- 1. Refusal of application by appointed officer - 2.
+Failure by appointed officer to determine the application within the period allowed for determination of the application - 3.
+Conditions imposed on consent by appointed officer

+Review procedure

-Nat ure of application 1.
-2. 3.
-Application for planning permission (including householder application) Application for planning permission in principle Further application (including development that has not yet commenced and where a time limit has been imposed; renewal of planning permission; and/or modification, variation or removal of a planning condition) 4.
-Application for approval of matters specified in conditions Ш Rea asons for seeking review 1.
-2. 3.
-Refusal of application by appointed officer Failure by appointed officer to determine the application within the period allowed for determination of the application Conditions imposed on consent by appointed officer Rev riew procedure The time to d Local Review Body will decide on the procedure to be used to determine your review and may a during the review process require that further information or representations be made to enable letermine the review.
-Further information may be required by one or a combination of proced has: written submissions; the holding of one or more hearing sessions and/or inspecting the ch is the subject of the review case. hem ures, han ase indicate what procedure (or combination of procedures) you think is most appropriate fo dling of your review.
-You may tick more than one box if you wish the review to be conducted abination of procedures.
-1. Further written submissions 2.
-One or more hearing sessions 3.
-Site inspection 1 4 Assessment of review documents only, with no further procedure belo ou have marked box 1 or 2, please explain here which of the matters (as set out in your state bw) you believe ought to be subject of that procedure, and why you consider further submissions ring are necessary: Sé EE ATTACHED STATEMENTS Site inspection - In th ne event that the Local Review Body decides to inspect the review site, in your opinion: 1.
-Yes Can the site be viewed entirely from public land?
-No 2 Is it possible for the site to be accessed safely, and without barriers to entry? here are reasons why you think the Local Review Body would be unable to undertake companied site inspection, please explain here: e an
+The Local Review Body will decide on the procedure to be used to determine your review and may at any time during the review process require that further information or representations be made to enable them to determine the review.
+Further information may be required by one or a combination of procedures, such as: written submissions; the holding of one or more hearing sessions and/or inspecting the land which is the subject of the review case.

+Please indicate what procedure (or combination of procedures) you think is most appropriate for the handling of your review.
+You may tick more than one box if you wish the review to be conducted by a combination of procedures.

+- 1. Further written submissions

+- 2. One or more hearing sessions

+- 3. Site inspection

+- 4 Assessment of review documents only, with no further procedure

+If you have marked box 1 or 2, please explain here which of the matters (as set out in your statement below) you believe ought to be subject of that procedure, and why you consider further submissions or a hearing are necessary:

+SEE ATTACHED STATEMENTS

+Site inspection

+In the event that the Local Review Body decides to inspect the review site, in your opinion:

+- 1. Can the site be viewed entirely from public land? - 2 Is it possible for the site to be accessed safely, and without barriers to entry?

+If there are reasons why you think the Local Review Body would be unable to undertake an unaccompanied site inspection, please explain here:

+'es

+No